US isn't prepared to regulate new industries like crypto, says Ripple CTO By Cointelegraph - Up News Info

 US isn’t prepared to regulate new industries like crypto, says Ripple CTO

-David Schwartz, chief technology officer at Labs, says U.S. regulators’ response to the crypto industry may help XRP in the end but is also likely to hurt burgeoning companies.
+David Schwartz, chief technology officer of Labs, said United States regulators’ response to the crypto industry may help XRP in the end but is also likely to hurt burgeoning companies.

-The Ripple CTO told Cointelegraph he believed many crypto and blockchain firms considering getting started in the United States or relocating from abroad face a deterring regulatory environment.
-He described U.S. regulators as “overlapping regimes” wherein bodies like the Securities and Exchange Commission, Financial Crimes Enforcement Network, and Commodity Futures Trading Commission might not come to a consensus as to what is a security versus a currency in terms of digital assets.
+The Ripple chief technology officer told Cointelegraph he believes many crypto and blockchain firms considering getting started in the United States or relocating from abroad face a deterring regulatory environment.
+He described U.S. regulators as “overlapping regimes” wherein bodies like the Securities and Exchange Commission, Financial Crimes Enforcement Network, and Commodity Futures Trading Commission might not come to a consensus as to what a security is versus a currency in terms of digital assets.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.